hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/Bcells_loadObj.png" width="800">
 </p>

-Clusters 4 and 11 have good expression of the B cell markers.
+Clusters 6, 11, and 17 have good expression of the B cell markers.
+This is corresponds to the identity for these clusters that we hypothesized based on the PCs.

 **T cell markers**